 3. Time for making or accepting offer

-(1) An offer may be made at any time before the time prescribed by paragraph (8) in respect of the claim to which it relates.
+(1) An offer may be made at any time before the time prescribed by subrule (8) in respect of the claim to which it relates.

 (2) A party may make more than one offer.